okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcodepkce/use-flow.md

 ### Create the Proof Key for Code Exchange

-Just like with the standard [Authorization Code flow](/docs/guides/implement-grant-type/authcode/main/), your app starts by redirecting the user's browser to your [Authorization Server's](/docs/concepts/auth-servers/) `/authorize` endpoint.
+Similar to the standard [Authorization Code flow](/docs/guides/implement-grant-type/authcode/main/), your app starts by redirecting the user's browser to your [Authorization Server's](/docs/concepts/auth-servers/) `/authorize` endpoint.
 However, in this instance you also have to pass along a code challenge.

 Your first step is to generate a code verifier and challenge: